judy-vscode/Judy/README.md

 ## Getting Started

 Judy are implemented in Julia.
 Judy now can only run with [judy-vscode](https://github.com/judy-vscode/Adapter).
-Although Judy can already run on Linux, it currently only provides supports with Windows.
+Although Judy can already run on Linux, it currently only be used in Windows.

 Below are the prerequisites to enable Judy running as the back-end for judy-vscode.